 Once you’ve carried out your market research, you’ll need to identify your target markets.
 These are the countries or regions where you believe your products or services will be most successful.
 For example, if you’re an alcohol brand looking to expand internationally, you’ll want to avoid markets where drinking alcohol is banned or not as popular, for example, in the UAE.

-This approach will also ensure that you avoid causing offence, harming your brand reputation, and wasting valuable resources and marketing budget by promoting your product in the wrong places.
+A considered approach like this will also ensure that you avoid causing offence, harming your brand reputation and wasting valuable resources and marketing budget by promoting your product in the wrong places.

 Marketing translation and localisation